Incident at Loch Ness: Production

 The entire movie is actually a mockumentary film-within-a-film-within-a-film invented by Penn.
 The ruse is revealed in Easter eggs hidden on the DVD.
 Penn wrote what he calls a "scriptment" (part script, part treatment) that outlined the specific structure of the film and including key dialogue that was needed in order to advance the plot, but left most of the dialogue and interaction up to the participants to work out as improvisation.

 As shown on the DVD, the "hoax" was on even before photography started as several media outlets announced the upcoming production as an actual film.
 Adding to the verisimilitude is the fact that everyone who appears on screen is a real person and most are in fact who they say they are.
 For example, DP Gabriel Beristain and soundman Russell Williams II are well-known, distinguished professionals who did work on the productions they respectively name on screen.

 Critical reaction

-Incident at Loch Ness scored a rating of 62% on Rotten Tomatoes based on 47 reviews.
-It also received a score of 62 on Metacritic based on 20 critics, indicating "generally favorable reviews".
+Incident at Loch Ness holds a score of 64% on review aggregator Rotten Tomatoes, based on 45 critic reviews with an average rating of 6.2/10.
+The website's critics consensus reads, "Incident at Loch Ness will undoubtedly be of greatest interest to Herzog fans, but for those in on the inside jokes, it delivers on its weirdly unique premise."
+It also holds a weighted average score of 62/100 on Metacritic based on 20 critics, indicating "generally favorable reviews".

 Critic Roger Ebert enjoyed the film, giving it 3 stars out of 4, saying: "Watching the movie is an entertaining exercise in forensic viewing, and the insidious thing is, even if it is a con, who is the conner and who is the connee?"
 Kenneth Turan of the Los Angeles Times called it: "an amusing mock documentary that spends considerable energy artfully trying to make you believe it's real as real can be."